cgomesu/nanopim4-satahat-fan/README.md

 Many of the variables use in this fan controller can be modified directly from the CLI, such as setting custom temperature thresholds (`-t`, `-T`) or disabling temperature monitoring altogether (`-f`).
 For a more detailed description, see [**Usage**](#usage).

 There's arguably more code here than necessary to run a fan controller.
-This was a hobbie of mine (I wanted to revisit the first version which used a fixed table to set speeds) and an opportunity to learn more about Bash.
+This was a hobbie of mine (I wanted to revisit the first version which used a fixed table to set speed) and an opportunity to learn more about Bash and the sysfs interface.

+If you have any issues or suggestions, open an issue or [send me an e-mail](mailto:me@cgomesu.com).

 # Requisites